EvrenKayali/QuotationApp/README.md

 az login
 ```

-If we won't use an# existed azure resource group.
+If we won't use any# existed azure resource group.
 First we need to create one.

 ```
 az group create --location australiaeast --name rg-tutorial